 Obsolescence Management of hardware components can be well understood and implemented:

 - You generate a Bill of Materials (BOM) of all the components of your systems.

 - You then assess risks of obsolescence of these components to prioritise and develop strategies to deal with obsolescence, then continually monitor and review.

-However, one item not always included in the BOM is software.
-Software should be added to the BOM like any other component.
-Then the obsolescence of the software components can be managed using the same process as hardware components.
+However, one item not always included in the BOM is software therefore software is just as important to the BOM like any other component.

 A software component comes in two distinct types: